cbenson85/GEM_Trading_System/System_State/CURRENT_CATCHUP_PROMPT.md

 1. Read this entire prompt
 2. Ask clarifying questions if anything is unclear
 3. Confirm you understand current state and next phase
-4. Wait for user approval before proceeding with Phase 3
+4. Wait for user approval before proceeding with template creation
-5. Update this prompt after each phase completion
+5. Update this prompt after each major milestone
 6. **VERIFY FILES**: Follow verification protocol for any new files

 ---